pannxe/md-kku-vault/Virilization.md

-Female dev male sex characteristic
+Female dev male sex characteristic or ↑ male characteristic at birth